-- The total number of units, unit value and market value for all the investment funds in your Canada Life investment plan on the statement date - Dollar amount and number of units transferred to and from each investment fund for the statement period - Any income payments made during the statement period for a RRIF, PRIF, LRIF, LIF or RLIF - · Any early redemption fees charged for back-end load units for the statement period
+- The total number of units, unit value and market value for all the investment funds in your policy on the statement date - Dollar amount and number of units transferred to and from each investment fund for the statement period - Any income payments made during the statement period for a RRIF, PRIF, LRIF, LIF or RLIF - Any early redemption fees charged for back-end load units for the statement period

-Any written communications will be sent to you at the most recent address in our records for the policy.
+Any written communications will be sent to the most recent address in our records for the policy.
 Please tell us promptly if your address changes.

-Please review your statement and advise your financial security advisor or one of our administrative offices, at the address located on the inside front cover, if they do not agree with your records.
-Any discrepancies must be reported in writing within 60 days of the statement date.
-If we do not hear from you, the statement is deemed to be accurate.
+Please review your statement and advise your financial security advisor or our administrative office at the address located on the inside front cover if they do not agree with your records.
+Any discrepancies must be reported in writing within 60 days of receiving the statement.